 First, we separately evaluate systems.
-While CasEN is not to be parameterized, mineXtract has to be given minimum frequency and support thresholds.
+While CasEN is not to be parameterized, mXtrK has to be given minimum frequency and support thresholds.
 Table 3 shows results for each system separately and for the combination of systems.
 Results obtained by mXS show that even less confident rules are improving performances.
-Generally speaking, the detect score is very high, but this mainly due to the fact that the $\emptyset$ case is very frequent.
+Generally speaking, the detect score is very high, but this mainly due to the fact that the \emptyset case is very frequent.
 The disamb score is much correlated to the SER.
-This reflects the fact that the challenge is for mStruct to determine the correct markers to insert.
+This reflects the fact that the challenge is for mStrucT to determine the correct markers to insert.

-Comparing systems shows that the hybridization strategy is competitive.
-The knowledgebased system yields to satisfying results. mXS obtains slightly better SER and the hybrid system outperforms both in most cases.
-Considering SER, the only exception to this is the 'inf' line (mStruct uses only CasEN features) where performances are degraded.
-We note that mStruct obtains better results as more rules are extracted.
+Comparing systems shows that the hybridization strategy is effective.
+The knowledge-based system yields to satisfying results, mXS obtains slightly better SER and the hybrid system outperforms both in most configurations.
+Considering SER, the only exception to this is the 'inf' line (mStrucT uses only CasEN features) where performances are degraded.
+In general, we remark that mStrucT obtains better results as more rules are extracted.